MicrosoftDocs/azure-docs/articles/search/security-baseline.md

 # Azure security baseline for Azure Cognitive Search

 This security baseline applies guidance from the [Azure Security Benchmark version 1.0](../security/benchmarks/overview-v1.md) to Azure Cognitive Search.
 The Azure Security Benchmark provides recommendations on how you can secure your cloud solutions on Azure.
-The content is grouped by the **security controls** defined by the Azure Security Benchmark and the related guidance applicable to Azure Cognitive Search. **Controls** not applicable to Azure Cognitive Search, or the customer have been excluded.
+The content is grouped by the **security controls** defined by the Azure Security Benchmark and the related guidance applicable to Azure Cognitive Search. **Controls** not applicable to Azure Cognitive Search, or the customer, or for which the responsibility is Microsoft's, have been excluded.

 To see how Azure Cognitive Search completely maps to the Azure Security Benchmark, see the [full Azure Cognitive Search security baseline mapping file](https://github.com/MicrosoftDocs/SecurityBenchmarks/tree/master/Azure%20Offer%20Security%20Baselines).

+>[!WARNING]
+>This preview version of the article is for review only. **DO NOT MERGE INTO MASTER!**

 ## Network Security

 *For more information, see the [Azure Security Benchmark: Network Security](../security/benchmarks/security-control-network-security.md).*

 ### 1.1: Protect Azure resources within virtual networks

+>[!TIP]
+> To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_workitems/edit/33328).

 **Guidance**: Ensure that all Microsoft Azure Virtual Network subnet deployments have a network security group applied with rules to implement a "least privileged" access scheme.
 Allow access only to your application's trusted ports and IP address ranges.
 Deploy Azure Cognitive Search with an Azure private endpoint, where feasible, to enable private access to your services from your virtual network.